borismus/smus.com/posts/2011/nhl-finals-numbers/index.md

-Crunching Numbers for the NHL Finals
+Crunching numbers for the NHL finals
 ====================================
 categories: [math, travel]
 posted: 2011-05-31